Chuckv/WP/readme.txt

-The first example "update_status.rb" is pure quick and dirty coding, no framework, just a simple ruby script that uses cucumber and will do the desired automation.
+The first example "update_status.rb" is pure quick and dirty coding, no framework, just a simple ruby script that uses Watir-Webdriver and will do the desired automation.
 It is still being refined, I need to resolve some timing problems (things work from IRB, but not at scripting speed), randomize the posting data so facebooks duplicate post logic is appeased, and I can more